 Joolz Aer

-21″ L x 17.7″ W x 8.5″ H (folded) | 13.4 lbs | $$
+21″ L x 17.7″ W x 8.5″ H (folded) / 53 x 44 x 22 cm

-It has a one-hand fold, good recline, peek-a-boo window and other perks one might want from a travel stroller.
+It has a one-hand fold, good recline, peek-a-boo window, and other perks one might want from a travel stroller.
 It also includes accessories like a rain cover.

-Wish the button to fold wasn’t in the middle of the handlebar as it makes things more difficult when steering with one hand.
+I wish the button to fold wasn’t in the middle of the handlebar as it makes things more difficult when steering with one hand.
+But the seat back is higher than on many other competitors and the canopy is plenty big.

 I still love this stroller and it offers a bassinet for a newborn as well (only two travel strollers offer that option – another one is Yoyo).